Legally Blonde 2: Red, White & Blonde: Cast

+Production

+Although the story is set in Washington, D.C., the film was shot in the offices at the Delta Center and the Utah State Capitol in Salt Lake City, Utah, and the Illinois State Capitol in Springfield, Illinois.
+The aerial views of Washington buildings were scale models built by the crew.

 Reception

 Critical response

-On review aggregator Rotten Tomatoes, the film has an approval rating of 36% based on 159 reviews, with an average rating 4.9/10.
+On review aggregator Rotten Tomatoes, the film has an approval rating of 35% based on 158 reviews, with an average rating of 4.9/10.
 The site's critical consensus states: "This blonde joke is less funny the second time around."
-On Metacritic, it has a weighted average score of 47 based on 39 critics, indicating "mixed or average reviews".
+On Metacritic, it has a weighted average score of 47 based on 39 critics, indicating "mixed or average" reviews.
 Audiences surveyed by CinemaScore gave the film a grade of "B" on scale of A+ to F. Entertainment Weekly ranked it at number 21 on their list of "Top 25 Worst Sequels Ever Made" (2006).

 Box office

+The film grossed a total of $125 million worldwide.

-Legally Blonde 2: Red, White & Blonde hit theaters on the Wednesday before the Fourth of July in 2003 and grossed nearly $40 million by Monday.
-The following weekend ticket sales were half of that and the film quickly left theaters in the coming weeks.
+Legally Blonde 2: Red, White & Blonde hit theaters on Wednesday July 2, before the Fourth of July in 2003 and grossed nearly $40 million by Monday.
+The following weekend ticket sales were half of that, and the film quickly left theaters in the coming weeks.
 Grossing about $90 million in the U.S., the film was a success for the studio, though many expected it to perform just as well as Witherspoon's last big film, Sweet Home Alabama.

+Home media

+The film was released on DVD and VHS on November 4, 2003.
+The video sold 2 million copies earning a profit of over 35.4 million dollars.
+The film was released on Blu-Ray on March 29, 2011.

 Soundtrack

 A soundtrack for the film was released on July 1, 2003, by Curb Records.
-"We Can" was released as a single for the soundtrack by American country music recording artist LeAnn Rimes on October 28, 2003, by Curb Records.
+"We Can" was released as a single for the soundtrack by American country music recording artist LeAnn Rimes on June 16, 2003, by Curb Records.